Friday, July 7, 2017

 Nodaiwa looks and feels like it's a couple of centuries old.
 The decor is traditional and intricate and formal and the presentation of the dishes matches the building's appeal.
 We had a quick sit in the lobby of the place while we waited for our table to free up and we smelled and watched.
 After ordering, we were presented with several dishes: a bed of rice in a beautiful lacquered wooden box with two side dishes of pickled things and a small cup of eel liver soup.
 You read that last part right.

-While the eel liver soup disappointed on flavor a bit (it was watery and I didn't dare eat the two livers at the bottom of the cup), the eel which was lovingly coated with sweet eel sauce that had seeped just a bit into the rice below.
+While the eel liver soup disappointed on flavor a bit (it was watery and I didn't dare eat the two livers at the bottom of the cup), the eel which was lovingly coated with sweet eel sauce that had seeped just a bit into the rice below did not.
 Nodaiwa apparently only cooks wild caught eel and apparently the discerning diner can tell the difference.
 I guess I'm not experienced enough here but it tasted pretty darned good to me.
 There was a smoky barbecued flavor beneath the sauce that I found very satisfying.
 Not Japanese curry, but probably worth the splurge.
 I'd recommend checking this place out.

 And just like that we are done with Japanese food for this post.